Wide Reads

 In Today's Words:

-"The child is innocence and forgetting, a new beginning, a game, a self-rolling wheel, a first movement, a sacred Yes."
+"Innocence is the child, and forgetfulness, a new beginning, a game, a self-rolling wheel, a first movement, a holy Yea."

 — Zarathustra

-Context: Describing the final transformation that creates new values
+Context: Describing the final transformation that enables genuine creation of new values

-This captures the ultimate goal of personal development - reaching a state where you can create authentically without being limited by past hurts or old rules.
-The 'sacred Yes' means affirming life fully.
+This captures the ultimate goal of personal development: reaching a state where you can create authentically without being limited by past hurts or old rules.
+The holy Yea means affirming life fully and without resentment.

 In Today's Words: